Develop Your Holiday Spending Plan

 A woman sitting in front of a Christmas tree and holding a holiday mug.

-A budget, also called a spending plan, is a simple equation: income minus expenses should equal zero.
+A spending plan, also known as a budget, is a simple equation: Income – Expenses = Zero.
 But a budget is rarely simple.
-Follow these steps to build a holiday spending budget you can follow.
+Use our four-step guide to build a holiday spending budget that works for you.

 Steps To Follow